 One can explain the relationship between assets and liabilities with the help of the formulae given below.

-Examples of Assets include Machinery, Land, Inventory, Cash, and its equivalents for a company.
+Examples of Assets in accounting terms include Machinery, Land, Inventory, Cash, and its equivalents for a company.
 In the case of a person, it might refer to stock, land, houses, and other things that can generate cash when required, without any depreciation.

 Assets are of several types, including Personal and Business Assets.